 The third object, lukk, is being seen for the first time in the retention trial.
 We perform the simulation under the new condition, and collect the appropriate referent probabilities after processing the training and test pairs.
-Results (averages over 20 random simulations) are reported in the bottom panel of Table 3.
-As can be seen, the model shows a strong tendency towards the correct novel referent dax for the novel target dax, compared to the other recently seen novel object cheem.
-However, the probability of the unseen object lukk is also very high for the target word dax.
+Results (averages over 20 random simulations) are reported in the bottom panel of Table 2.
+As can be seen, the model again shows a high rf for using the novel target dax to refer to the correct novel object dax, and a relatively low rf for using the novel target dax to refer to the correct to the other recently seen novel object cheem.
+However, the rf probability for dax to refer to the unseen object lukk is also very high.

-Note that the model cannot use any previously acquired knowledge about lukk (i.e., associating it with another word) to rule it out as a referent for dax.
+Thus, while the model can confidently reject cheem as the referent of dax, it cannot similarly reject lukk as a referent based on the rf values.
+Essentially, the model has no previously acquired knowledge about lukk-that is, an association of it with another word-to rule it out as a referent for dax.
 In addition, since the model has seen the target word dax together with its correct referent dax only once, the model has not yet learned a strong association between the two, and is thus open to the possibility of lukk being the referent of dax.
 These results show that introducing a new object for the first time in a retention trial considerably increases the difficulty of the task.
-This can explain the contradictory results reported in the literature: when the referent probabilities are not informative, other factors may influence the outcome of the experiment, such as the amount of training received for a novel word-object, or a possible delay between training and test sessions.
+This can explain the contradictory results reported by Horst and Samuelson (2008): When both the meaning probabilities and the referent probabilities are not informative in determining reference, other factors (not modeled here) might influence the outcome of the experiment, such as the amount of training received for a novel word-object, or a possible delay between training and test sessions.